 Enter the AWS region that you want to access.

 You’re done.
-The CLI tool will output the following temporary AWS Credentials that will expire in 1 hour and can be instantly used to access AWS resources.
+The CLI tool will output the following temporary AWS Credentials and can be instantly used to access AWS resources.

 Test your credentials with AWS CLI